FutuneAI/ai-visibility-framework/diagnostic-guide.md

 This guide identifies which state a brand is in.
 The [visibility-diagnostic-framework.md](./diagnostic/visibility-diagnostic-framework.md) identifies *why* — which structural gaps are causing the state, scored across four dimensions (entity definition, content density, external citation network, retrieval infrastructure).

 The recommended sequence:
-1. Use this guide to determine current state (15–30 minutes)
+1. Use this guide to determine the current state (15–30 minutes)
 2. If State 1 or 2: address the root causes identified here before running the full diagnostic
 3. If State 3: run the full diagnostic to identify which structural dimensions need work
 4. If State 4: use the full diagnostic for monitoring and maintenance